survivejs/webpack-book/manuscript/techniques/04_testing.md

 T> LCOV integrates well with visualization services.
 You can send coverage information to an external service through a continuous integration environment and track the status in one place.

 [isparta](https://www.npmjs.com/package/isparta) is a popular, ES6 compatible code coverage tool.
 Connecting it with Karma will require configuration.
-Most importantly we have to instrument the code through [babel-plugin-istanbul](https://www.npmjs.com/package/babel-plugin-istanbul).
+Most importantly the code has to be instrumented through [babel-plugin-istanbul](https://www.npmjs.com/package/babel-plugin-istanbul).
 Doing this requires a small amount of webpack configuration as well due to our setup. [karma-coverage](https://www.npmjs.com/package/karma-coverage) is required for the reporting portion of the problem.

 Install the dependencies first: